-- Water levels in this level were subject to the source zone treatment program from 2017 through 2020; however, no areas of surficial instability have been observed from 1996 through 2022. - Water levels in wells used for extraction during the phosphate injection pilot tests (RD-01, RD-03, and RD-05) fluctuated 2 to 5 feet (Figure 7).
+- Water levels in this level were subject to the source zone treatment program from 2017 through 2020; however, no areas of surficial instability have been observed from 1996 through 2024. - Water levels in wells used for extraction during the phosphate injection pilot tests (RD-01, RD-03, and RD-05) fluctuated 2 to 5 feet (Figure 7).
 RD-02 and RD-04 are wells at the same ground surface elevation and fluctuated approximately 0 to 4 feet.
 Short-term water level variations between approximately 2015 and 2020 reflect changes during injection activities and appeared to have little influence on the overall subsurface water level.
 Variation in water level since injections stopped reflect seasonal water level fluctuations. - Wells RD-06, RD-07, RD-08, RD-09, and 10300R at the 10300 level were used for injection in 2017 and 2018.
-Water levels in these wells decreased roughly 3 to 13 feet from the spring snowmelt in the spring to low-flow conditions in the fall (Figure 8).
+Water levels in the IC-10300R and RD-09 wells decreased roughly 4 to 7 feet from the spring snowmelt in the spring to low-flow conditions in the fall (Figure 8).